Cover Image - Centered.png

 Shortcut Configuration

-Next, I helped encourage users to set up a hardware button shortcut for Alexa.
-This is by far the easiest way to talk to Alexa on the watch, so I wanted to give them this option directly as part of the setup process.
+Next, I helped encourage users to set up a hardware button shortcut for Alexa during the setup process.

 Text Size Adjustment